 - Measure out ¼ cup milk of choice.
 Add in ¼ tablespoon of white vinegar.
 If you don’t have ¼ tablespoon just fill up ½ tablespoon about half way full.
 It doesn’t have to be 100 percent exact.
 Stir and let sit for 5-10 min.
 Stir again.
 It may look slightly chunky and that’s normal.

-- In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+- In a small bowl, using a spoon, mix together the 2 heaping tablespoons cornstarch (26 grams) and the 3 tablespoons water until thin and watery.
 It will be thick and tacky at first.

 - Still on low speed, beat the gluten free flour mixture into the wet ingredients, a little at a time until just combined.